|Approved by||Senate, 30 April 2014|

 14.1 General Provisions

-(ii) doctorates in professional disciplines (Doctor of Clinical Dentistry, Doctor of Business Administration, Doctor of Education, Doctor of Musical Arts)
+- doctorates in professional disciplines (Doctors of Business Administration, Clinical Dentistry, Education, Musical Arts)

-(d) For the purposes of these regulations, an exegesis for the degree of Doctor of Musical Arts and research portfolios for the degrees of Master of General Practice, Master of Primary Health Care, and Master of Travel Medicine are to be treated as theses.
+- For the purposes of these regulations, research portfolios for the degrees of Master of General Practice, Master of Primary Health Care, and Master of Travel Medicine are to be treated as theses.

 14.2 Provisions Applying to Theses

-(a) Theses shall be in typescript on A4 size paper with a margin for soft binding of not less than 30mm.
-The size of paper may be varied only with the approval of the Head of Department concerned.
+- Theses shall be in typescript on an A4 size page with a margin of not less than 30mm.
+The size of page may be varied only with the approval of the Head of Department concerned.

-(b) Particulars of requirements of format, typing, citation, photocopying, soft binding, and digital submission are available on the University Library webpage.
+- Particulars of requirements of format, typing, citation, and digital submission are available on the University Library Thesis Information webpage.

 14.4 Submission of Finalised Theses